reveluxlabs/sparklines/README.md

 # sparklines
-Sparkines and Whisker Sparklines for Swift
+Sparklines and Whisker Sparklines for Swift

 A complete rewrite of [Andy Belsey's](https://github.com/abelsey/Sparklines) objective-c implementation of sparklines with the addition of whisker sparklines.